-Component/Feature Description

-Application Determine the following requirements for the application to be deployed.

-• Required/acceptable response time.

-Peak load characteristics.

-Necessary persistence scope and frequency.

-• Session timeout in web.xml.

-• Failover and availability requirements.
-For more information see the GlassFish Server Open Source Edition Performance Tuning Guide.

-Hardware Have necessary amounts of hard disk space and memory installed.
-Use the sizing exercise to identify the requirements for deployment.
-For more information see the GlassFish Server Open Source Edition Release Notes

-Operating System Ensure that the product is installed on a supported platform.
-Ensure that the patch levels are up-to-date and accurate.
-For more information see the GlassFish Server Open Source Edition Release Notes

-Component/Feature Description Network • Identify single points of failures and address them.
-Infrastructure Make sure that the NICs and other network components are correctly configured. • Run ttcp benchmark test to determine if the throughput meets the requirements/expected result. • Setup ssh based your preference.
-For more information see the GlassFish Server Open Source Edition Installation Guide.
+Component/Feature Description Application Determine the following requirements for the application to be deployed. • Required/acceptable response time. • Peak load characteristics. • Necessary persistence scope and frequency. • Session timeout in web.xml. • Failover and availability requirements.
+For more information see the Eclipse GlassFish Performance Tuning Guide.
+Hardware • Have necessary amounts of hard disk space and memory installed. • Use the sizing exercise to identify the requirements for deployment.
+For more information see the Eclipse GlassFish Release Notes Operating System • Ensure that the product is installed on a supported platform. • Ensure that the patch levels are up-to-date and accurate.
+For more information see the Eclipse GlassFish Release Notes Network Infrastructure • Identify single points of failures and address them. • Make sure that the NICs and other network components are correctly configured. • Run ttcp benchmark test to determine if the throughput meets the requirements/expected result. • Setup ssh based your preference.
+For more information see the Eclipse GlassFish Installation Guide.
 Back-ends and other external data sources Check with the domain expert or vendor to ensure that these data sources are configured appropriately.

-System Changes/Configuratio • Make sure that changes to /etc/system and its equivalent on Linux are completed before running any performance/stress tests. n Make sure the changes to the TCP/IP settings are complete. • By default, the system comes with lots of services pre-configured.
+Component/Feature Description System Changes/Configuratio • Make sure that changes to /etc/system and its equivalent on Linux are completed before running any performance/stress tests. n • Make sure the changes to the TCP/IP settings are complete. • By default, the system comes with lots of services pre-configured.
 Not all of them are required to be running.
 Turn off services that are not needed to conserve system resources. • On Solaris, use Setoolkit to determine the behavior of the system.
 Resolve any flags that show up.
-For more information see the GlassFish Server Open Source Edition Performance Tuning Guide.
-Installation • Ensure that these servers are not installed on NFS mounted volumes.
-Check for enough disk space and RAM when installing GlassFish Server.

-Component/Feature Description GlassFish Server • Logging: Enable access log rotation.
-Configuration Choose the right logging level.
-WARNING is usually appropriate. • Configure Java EE containers using the Administration Console. • Configure HTTP listeners using the Administration Console. • Configure ORB threadpool using the Administration Console. • If using Type2 drivers or calls involving native code, ensure that mtmalloc.so is specified in the LD_LIBRARY_PATH. • Ensure that the appropriate persistence scope and frequency are used and they are not overridden underneath in the individual Web/EJB modules. • Ensure that only critical methods in the SFSB are checkpointed.
-For more information on tuning, see the GlassFish Server Open Source Edition Performance Tuning Guide.
-For more information on configuration, see the GlassFish Server Open Source Edition Administration Guide.
-Load balancer Make sure the Web Server is installed.
-Configuration • Make sure the load balancer plug-in into the Web Server is installed.
-Make sure patch checks is disabled. • Lower the value of the KeepAliveQuery parameter.
-The lower the value, the lower the latency is on lightly loaded systems.
-The higher the value, the higher the throughput is on highly loaded systems.
-Java Virtual Machine Configuration • Initially set the minimum and maximum heap sizes to be the same, and at least one GB for each instance. • See Java Hotspot VM Options (http://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html) for more information. • When running multiple instances of GlassFish Server, consider creating a processor set and bind GlassFish Server to it.
-This helps in cases where the CMS collector is used to sweep the old generation.
+For more information see the Eclipse GlassFish Performance Tuning Guide.
+Installation • Ensure that these servers are not installed on NFS mounted volumes. • Check for enough disk space and RAM when installing Eclipse GlassFish.
+Eclipse GlassFish • Enable access log rotation.
+Configuration • Choose the right logging level.
+WARNING is usually appropriate. • Configure Jakarta EE containers using the Administration Console. • Configure HTTP listeners using the Administration Console. • Configure ORB threadpool using the Administration Console. • Ensure that the appropriate persistence scope and frequency are used and they are not overridden underneath in the individual Web/EJB modules. • Ensure that only critical methods in the SFSB are checkpointed.
+For more information on tuning, see the Eclipse GlassFish Performance Tuning Guide.
+For more information on configuration, see the Eclipse GlassFish Administration Guide.
+Load balancer • Make sure the load balancer have network access to the Server.
+Configuration • See documentation of your load balancer and verify that the configuration of the load balancer is correct.